-INDIANAPOLIS — The Indianapolis Colts will host up to 12,500 attendees at Lucas Oil Stadium for the team's third home game on Sun., Oct.
-18 vs. the Cincinnati Bengals, team officials announced today.
-Normal capacity for Colts homes games at the stadium is 63,000.
+INDIANAPOLIS – The Indianapolis Colts will host up to 12,500 attendees at Lucas Oil Stadium for the team's fourth home game on Sun., Nov.
+8 vs. the Baltimore Ravens, team officials announced today.
+Normal capacity for Colts home games at the stadium is 63,000.

 Because of the reduced capacity, season ticket members – including individual ticket holders selected by seniority, suite holders, and team partners – were given the first opportunity to purchase four-game packs or single game tickets to home games this season.
 The team also must fulfill ticket commitments to players and coaches, the visiting team, broadcast partners, and the NFL.